Kambourakis

 free drink card for the Old Captain.
 A great way

 to save money and eat well.
-Service is provided by
+I like the Spaghetti

 serves as the unofficial Italian Embassy for the

 island.
-That's him in the photo with famous Rock
+That's him in the photo (sitting) with famous Rock

 star Parthenon Huxley of ELO.